imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/recommended-wallet-setups/level-4.md

 13. Attempt a 3-signature withdrawal from the multi-signature wallet.

-14. Now you can use that multi-signature wallet as your cold-store wallet.
+14. Now you can use that multi-signature wallet as your cold wallet.